-- Welcome refugees to your community - Promote positive attitudes towards refugees and other newcomers among your friends and neighbours - Encourage your organization to join the Canadian Council for Refugees - Join the CCR as an associate member if you are not part of an organization - Volunteer at our national headquarters or with a member group in your community - Attend the CCR consultations - Make a charitable donation (you will receive a receipt for tax purposes)
+- Welcome refugees to your community - Promote positive attitudes towards refugees and other newcomers among your friends and neighbours - Encourage your organization to join the Canadian Council for Refugees Join the CCP as an associate - Join the CCR as an associate member if you are not part of an organization - Volunteer at our national headquarters or with a member group in your community - Attend the CCR consultations - Make a charitable donation (you will receive a receipt for tax purposes)

 The Canadian Council for Refugees is a non-profit charitable organization.
 Business number: 11 883 0470RR 0001.
 Donations are tax-deductible.